7/19/2024

 Analyst, Carnegie

-Yeah, hi.
-Good quarter and good luck to you, Johanna, in your new year in the future.
-I have three questions.
-First of all, Finland earnings seems surprisingly good when we adjust for this one-off salary payment.
-So I just wonder how much of this is driven by the segment that will be divested, and how much of this is what will remain with Humana, if that's possible to comment on.
+Good quarter and good luck to you Johanna in the future.
+Any questions?
+First of all, Finland earning seems surprisingly good when we adjust for this one-off salary payment.
+So I just wonder how much of this is driven by the segment that will be divested and how much of this is what will remain with Humana, if that's possible to comment on.
 Secondly, I'm just interested to get some more details about the occupancy development in Swedish social care.
-You talked about an improvement here.
-So particularly interesting to hear how the end of the quarter is and the outlook for the third quarter.
-And then if you could comment a little bit more about the client outlook in person resistance when you think this will start to even out.
+You talked about an improvement here, so particularly interesting to hear how the end of the quarter is and the outlook for the third quarter.
+And then if you could comment a little bit more about the client outflow in personal assistance and when you think this will start to even out.
 Thank you.

 speaker